AliceO2Group/RunConditionTable/docs/GETTING-STARTED.md

 Grid certificates need to be located in `<ProjectDir>/security/`.
 The certificate used by the application has to be named (TMP *TODO filename convention*) `rct-alimonitor-cert.p12`.
 It is also required to set `ALIMONITOR_PASSPHRASE` env var which holds the passphrase to that certificate.

 ## Reaching CERN network
 1. By default, the application running on docker (var `RUNNING_ENV` is set to `DOCKER`) doesn't use proxy.
 Crucial functionalities (e.g. data synchronization) require access to the CERN network.
 If the host is not directly connected, a proxy configuration is needed.
-You can point proxy via env var `CERN_SOCKS` with value 'true' what will be evaluated to `socks://172.200.200.1:12345`, for wich you should open ssh socket locally via command:
+You can point proxy via env var `CERN_SOCKS` with value 'true' what will be evaluated to `socks://172.200.200.1:12345`, for which you should open ssh socket locally via command:
 ```bash
 ssh -D 172.200.200.1:12345 <user>@<host>
 ```